Manufacturer catalog

 Holston Army Ammunition Plant is a U.S. Army government-owned, contractor-operated explosives plant in Kingsport, Tennessee.
-Operated by BAE Systems Ordnance Systems Inc. for Joint Munitions Command, it has long supplied energetic materials that connect this archive to the cataloged C4 entry.
+Operated by BAE Systems Ordnance Systems Inc. for Joint Munitions Command, it supplies high explosives, energetic materials, and insensitive explosive formulations tied to cataloged systems including C4 and IMX-101-filled M795 projectiles.

 Notable Systems